tasmota/docs/docs/Berry.md

 :---|:---
 energy.read()<a class="cmnd" id="energy_read"></a>|`() -> map`<br>Returns all current values for the energy module.
 Some values may be unused by the current driver.

-Below is the list of `energy` attributes that you can read or write:
+List of `energy` attributes that you can read or write:

 Attribute|Type|Description
 :---|:---|:---